MicrosoftDocs/learn/learn-pr/azure/build-chat-bot-azure-cosmos-db-openai-blazor/includes/5-exercise-implement-openai-chatgpt-service.md

 1. Open a new terminal.

-1. Start the application with hot reloads enabled using [`dotnet watch`](/dotnet/core/tools/dotnet-watch)
+1. Start the application with hot reloads enabled using `dotnet watch`.

     ```bash
     dotnet watch run --non-interactive